College Street Historic District (Harrodsburg, Kentucky)

 The College Street Historic District in Harrodsburg in Mercer County, Kentucky was listed on the National Register of Historic Places in 1979.
-The 8.5 acre, along College St. from North Lane to Factory St., included 27 contributing buildings.
+The 8.5 acre along College Street from North Lane to Factory Street, includes 27 contributing buildings.

 It was deemed significant as "an uninterrupted concentration of 19th- and early-20th-century buildings that line a significant street in Harrodsburg, the oldest permanent settlement in Kentucky.
 American architectural evolution is well represented in this diverse collection, but the most visually prominent style is the Greek Revival a style that flourished and gained wide acceptance in Harrodsburg and Mercer County."

-It includes Doricham, at 409 N. College St., which was separately listed on the National Register in 1976.
+It includes Doricham, at 409 North College Street, which was separately listed on the National Register in 1976.